MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	![New Volume Wizard](images/disk-attach-windows-rdp-new-volume-wz-5.png)

-1. Click on “Close”.
+1. Click on **Close**.
 If you select your new disk again, you should see the new volume in the “Volumes” window:

 	![New Volume Wizard](images/disk-attach-windows-rdp-new-volume-complete.png)

 ### Attach Empty Disk to Linux ###

 For linux, the steps to add empty disk is exactly the same.
 The different is the operation on Linux.
-After redo the step 1 to step 3, we use Putty to connect to the linux machine.
+After redoing step 1 to step 3, use PuTTY to connect to the linux machine.

 1. First we run the following command to find new disk: